Vegan Japanese

 First dice the onion into 1 cm cubes then finely mince the garlic and ginger.
 If you're new to knife work, take your time and just aim for generally consistent pieces.
 These aromatics form the base and don't count toward your veg limit!

-Ginger finely chopped on a wooden chopping board
+Finely chopped ginger on a wooden board for vegan fried rice

 Chop the main veggies into 1cm pieces next: here I'm doing red pepper, carrot and celery.
 Celery naturally ends up a little longer because of the stalk shape; just aim for a similar thickness and a roughly consistent size.